 Spanish telecoms giant, Telefonica have also been attacked by WanaCrypt0r 2.0, among the 150 countries and 200,000 computers affected worldwide.

 Result of an untargeted phishing email scam, it’s likely recipients have unwittingly allowed the malware programme to run by opening malicious attachments.
 Security vulnerabilities, such as those found within Windows XP can also be blamed – and has been confirmed as the responsible cause of attack now being suffered by the NHS.

-The real cost of cyber-attack
+The real cost of the NHS cyber-attack

 For any size of organisation, the implications of cyber-attack can be severe.
 Without access to critical data and systems, even the simplest functions cannot be performed.
 Employees become stressed and unproductive, and there’s a long-term damage to reputation and customer confidence.

-For the NHS, attacks of this nature are potentially life threatening.
+For the NHS, cyberattacks of this nature are potentially life threatening.
 Doctors have been forced to treat patients with zero access to medical records, and communications by email and IP telephony are both reported to be down at many locations.

 Since the initial announcement, NHS patients have been turned away from hospitals, GP practices closed and ambulances subject to a logistical nightmare.